 By night, the McGowan Theater becomes the Capital region's most important outlet for documentary film as well as a forum for exploring the great issues of American history and other topics related to the National Archives' holdings and mission.
 See more information about the McGowan Theater.

 The Boeing Learning Center offers in-depth education programs for middle and high school students as well as workshops geared to the needs of parents and teachers.
 Programs and resources include a Learning Lab, Resource Room, Digital Classroom, and Primarily Teaching, a national professional development program for teachers.
 Boeing Learning Center staff train educators in the effective use of primary sources in the classroom with facsimile documents, instructional videos, sample lesson plans, and other tools.
 The staff engages walk-in visitors, of all ages, with hands-on activities to enhance civic literacy and promote an understanding of the American stories found in the records of the Federal government.
 See more information about the Boeing Learning Center.

 The Digital Vaults web site delivers an online experience that is unlike any other.
 With a database of some 1,200 documents, photographs, drawings, maps, and other materials and a keywording system that visually links records, the Digital Vaults enables visitors to customize their online experience and to create posters, movies, and games that can be shared by e-mail.
-Each record in Digital Vaults is also linked to the National Archives' Online Catalog, so visitors who want to know more can take the first steps toward a research journey into the National Archives.
+Each record in Digital Vaults is also linked to the National Archives' National Archives Catalog, so visitors who want to know more can take the first steps toward a research journey into the National Archives.
 This comprehensive web site serves as a gateway to the vast and rich records of the National Archives.
 Selected computer interactive elements from the ‘Public Vaults’ exhibition will also be included on the site, as well as materials for teachers and students.
 Visit the Digital Vaults online.